-Join me for some colossus-stabbing action at 10pm EST!
+Join me for some Paranormal VR action at 4pm EST!
 Feel free to comment on this post directly or head off to my Twitch Page to chat with me as I play!

 Post-apocalyptic robot dinosaurs.
 These are probably the only four words that needed to be spoken in the pitch meeting that green-lit Horizon Zero Dawn.
 Pivoting away from their first-person shooter comfort zone, Guerrilla Games shocked everyone when they announced Horizon Zero Dawn.
 This open-world action game is, in my opinion, the finest work the studio has put out to date.
 The combat system is fun and diverse, with a multitude of options to approach any encounter.
 There’s plenty to do as you explore the world, with side-quests that feel more personal than the “go there and get that” fare of other games.
 The story is top-notch, with a vibrant world full of interesting characters and features an outstanding performance by Ashly Burch as Aloy.
 It’s also one of the best-looking games to come out this year from top to bottom.
 Horizon Zero Dawn more than earns its spot as the 4th best game of 2017.